 Marge Scanlin Outstanding Student Research Award

 Student researchers may want to submit their project for consideration for the Marge Scanlin Outstanding Student Research Award.
-This Scholarship is awarded each year to a deserving student who has contributed to the camp research body of knowledge.
+This award is given each year to a deserving student who has contributed to the camp research body of knowledge.
 The purpose of the award is to encourage students to undertake camp research and present their findings at the annual ACA conference.
-Selection is based on the quality of the abstract as well as the overall contributions the student as well as the research project has made to the camp movement.
+Selection is based on the quality of the abstract, the overall contributions the student made to the project, and the contribution the research project has made to the camp movement.
 A monetary scholarship will be awarded to the student who is selected for the Scanlin Award.
 The student is expected to attend the conference to present the research and to use the monetary award to help defray conference expenses.
 The student selected must join ACA, if not already a member.
 All student members receive complementary registration for the conference.
 Learn more about the Scanlin Award, or contact Dr. Ann Gillard at email@example.com.